mz-pdm/ovirt-log-analyzer/src/readme.md

 * `frequent.txt` - messages that were removed from the output by "Exclude frequent messages" criteria

-* If -o flag, the result will be saved to the file (to stdout otherwise)
+* `result.txt` - results of the analysis, use `-o' command line option to use a different file name or standard output

 * `log_analyzer_cache` folder within the provided logfiles folder contain information about found VMs, hosts, tasks, and symbol positions for given time ranges